Leave the Leaves

 New England Aster can get very tall and top heavy by the time it blooms in the fall.
 And the last thing any of us want is for its lovely spread of glowing purple flowers, nectar, and joy to be laying on the ground come fall.

 To help it grow into a many-branched, bushy plant instead of a tall, gangly, top-heavy plant, all you need to do is to give it 2 hair cuts on or around the 1st two holidays of the growing season: Memorial Day and 4th of July.
 Of course these dates are not single-day events, but roughly when you want to give New England Aster its hair cuts.
-Too, you can be the judge if you need to do your hair cuts earlier.
-With the cool and relatively wet (and very pleasant) spring we’ve had in southern NJ in 2023, I noticed that my plants needed hair cuts quite a while ago.
-So, I jump started the process this year by almost a month!
+Too, you can be the judge if you need to do your hair cuts earlier, or even if the 2nd haircut is needed.
+With the cool and relatively wet (and very pleasant) spring we had in southern NJ in 2024, I noticed that my plants needed hair cuts quite a while ago.
+Know that you can jump start the process by several weeks to a month some years!

 As a wildlife gardener I don’t clean up and toss the cuttings, but instead leave them on the ground at the base of the plant.
 That way any caterpillars that went for a tumble with the cuttings can climb back onto the plant and continue to munch.
 Doug Tallamy (author of Bringing Nature Home, Nature’s Best Hope, and The Nature of Oaks) shares that 112 species of butterflies and moths lay their eggs on our native asters, making asters one of the TOP 20 perennials used by butterflies and moths for egg laying.
 Don’t be surprised if some of your cuttings take root and become additional asters!